kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ---

 > *“In celestial news: the planet **MARS** has not appeared in any known orbital registry since this morning’s report.
-Observatories on Jupiter confirm the body’s absence.
+Observatories on **JUPITER** confirm the body’s absence.
 SPA officials say it is ‘probably a clerical abstraction’ and **urge calm.**”*

 > *“The Seven Planet Authority reminds citizens: the **perception of loss does not constitute loss**.”*